Network throughput: Goodput and overhead

-The maximum throughput is often an unreliable measurement of perceived bandwidth, for example the file transmission data rate in bits per seconds.
-As pointed out above, the achieved throughput is often lower than the maximum throughput.
-Also, the protocol overhead affects the perceived bandwidth.
-The throughput is not a well-defined metric when it comes to how to deal with protocol overhead.
-It is typically measured at a reference point below the network layer and above the physical layer.
-The simplest definition is the number of bits per second that are physically delivered.
-A typical example where this definition is practiced is an Ethernet network.
-In this case, the maximum throughput is the gross bit rate or raw bit rate.
+The maximum throughput is often an unreliable measurement of effective bandwidth, for example the file transmission data rate in bits per seconds.
+The achieved throughput is often lower than the maximum throughput.
+Protocol overhead affects the effective bandwidth.

-However, in schemes that include forward error correction codes (channel coding), the redundant error code is normally excluded from the throughput.
-An example in modem communication, where the throughput typically is measured in the interface between the Point-to-Point Protocol (PPP) and the circuit-switched modem connection.
+In schemes that include forward error correction codes, the redundant error code is normally excluded from the throughput.
+An example in modem communication, where the throughput is typically measured in the interface between the Point-to-Point Protocol (PPP) and the circuit-switched modem connection.
 In this case, the maximum throughput is often called net bit rate or useful bit rate.

-To determine the actual data rate of a network or connection, the "goodput" measurement definition may be used.
-For example, in file transmission, the "goodput" corresponds to the file size (in bits) divided by the file transmission time.
-The "goodput" is the amount of useful information that is delivered per second to the application layer protocol.
+To determine the actual data rate of a network or connection, the goodput measurement definition may be used.
+For example, in file transmission, the goodput corresponds to the file size (in bits) divided by the file transmission time.
+The goodput is the amount of useful information that is delivered per second to the application layer protocol.
 Dropped packets or packet retransmissions, as well as protocol overhead, are excluded.
-Because of that, the "goodput" is lower than the throughput.
-Technical factors that affect the difference are presented in the "goodput" article.
+Because of that, the goodput is lower than the maximum throughput.

-Other uses of throughput for data
+Other uses

 Integrated circuits

-Often, a block in a data flow diagram has a single input and a single output, and operate on discrete packets of information.
+Often, a block in a data flow diagram has a single input and a single output, and operates on discrete packets of information.
 Examples of such blocks are fast Fourier transform modules or binary multipliers.
-Because the units of throughput are the reciprocal of the unit for propagation delay, which is 'seconds per message' or 'seconds per output', throughput can be used to relate a computational device performing a dedicated function such as an ASIC or embedded processor to a communications channel, simplifying system analysis.
+Because the units of throughput (e.g., messages per second) are the reciprocal of the unit for propagation delay (e.g., seconds per message), throughput can be used to relate a computational block to a communications channel, simplifying system analysis.

 Wireless and cellular networks

-In wireless networks or cellular systems, the system spectral efficiency in bit/s/Hz/area unit, bit/s/Hz/site or bit/s/Hz/cell, is the maximum aggregate throughput divided by the analog bandwidth and some measure of the system coverage area.
+In wireless networks or cellular systems, the system spectral efficiency in bit/s/Hz/area, bit/s/Hz/site or bit/s/Hz/cell units, is the maximum aggregate throughput divided by the analog bandwidth and some measure of the system coverage area.

 Over analog channels

-Throughput over analog channels is defined entirely by the modulation scheme, the signal-to-noise ratio, and the available bandwidth.
-Since throughput is normally defined in terms of quantified digital data, the term 'throughput' is not normally used; the term 'bandwidth' is more often used instead.
+Throughput over analog channels is determined by the modulation scheme, the signal-to-noise ratio, and the available bandwidth.
+Since throughput is normally defined in terms of quantified digital data, the term throughput is not normally used; the term bandwidth is more often used instead.